In this tutorial, we’ll explain how to set up a static IP address on Ubuntu 18.04.

 network key that has at least two required elements.
 The first required element is the version of network configuration format and the second one is the device type.
 Device types values can be

-The configuration above also includes the
+Furthermore, the configuration above also includes the

 renderer type.
 Out of the box, if you installed Ubuntu in server mode the renderer is configured to use